-• This course does not require any prerequisite courses.
+- This course does not require any prerequisite courses. - An application is required for every elective rotation.

 Course Confirmation and Enrollment

 - The student must be an active student at MSUCOM. - Student must complete five core rotations prior to any elective rotation. - It is the student's responsibility to provide the elective site/rotation acceptance material to the COM.Clerkship@msu.edu for MSU confirmation and scheduling. - MSUCOM clerkship confirmation is complete when the rotation is visible on the students Medtrics schedule. - It is the student's responsibility to ensure enrollment prior to beginning any course/rotation. - Enrollment will be processed by the MSUCOM Registrar's Office upon clerkship confirmation. - Enrollment can be verified by the student by reviewing the Student Information System - MSUCOM confirmation must occur at least 30 days in advance of the rotation. - Once confirmed, the rotation may only be cancelled 30 days or more in advance of the start date.